-Sendbird Chat SDK v4 for Android has introduced group channel collection and message collection to enhance efficiency and improve developer experience.
+Sendbird Chat SDK v4 for iOS has introduced group channel collection and message collection to enhance efficiency and improve developer experience.
 This guide assists you in transitioning from low-level interface implementations to more efficient, collection-based solutions.
 We strongly recommend integrating collections into your existing codebase for improved efficiency and user experience.

 Key benefits of using collection

 View-driven interface: The collection interface organizes delegate methods and event callbacks around the currently displayed view.
 Event callbacks are triggered only for the channels or messages that are currently being displayed.